symbiotejs/symbiote.js/README.md

 * Open source (MIT license).

 ## 💎 Tech concept keypoints
-* Native `DocumentFragment` instead of expensive Virtual DOM sync.
+* Native modern APIs instead of expensive libraries.
 * Shadow DOM is optional.
 Use it when you need it only.
-* Styling approach: total freedom, from the old classics to the cutting edge platform abilities.
+* Total styling freedom: from the old classics to the cutting edge platform abilities.
-* Native HTML and DOM API instead of expensive custom template syntax processing.
+* Native HTML instead of custom template syntax processing.
 * Templates are out of the component or render function context.
 It’s just a simple JavaScript template literals.
 So you can keep or process them wherever you want.
 * No logical operators in templates.
 Logic and presentation are strictly separated.
 * Fast synchronous UI updates.